norouzi/mih/README.txt

 Options:
- -nMs <n1 n2 ..>  An array of multiples of one million items that we intend to run the experiments on them -nM <number>     The index from the nMs array to be used for the current run (first is 1) -Q <number>      The number of query points to use from <infile>, default all -K <number>      The number of results to return per query, default 100 (k in kNN) -B <number>      The number of bits per code, default autodetect
+ -nMs <n1 n2 ..>  An array of multiples of one million items that we intend to run the experiments on them -nM <number>     The index from the nMs array to be used for this run (first is 1) -Q <number>      The number of query points to use from <infile>, default all -K <number>      The number of results to return per query, default 100 (k in kNN) -B <number>      The number of bits per code, default autodetect